 For example, those with peripheral artery disease (PAD) may experience mobility issues, chronic pain, swelling in the limbs, or even gangrene if left untreated.
 In contrast, those with coronary artery disease (CAD) may experience shortness of breath, heart palpitations, angina, strokes, or even require surgery.

 Tip #2: Get Renewed angiography Tests, ABI tests, CT scans, or Ultrasounds.

 For the Social Security Administration (SSA) to approve an applicant, they must be completely up-to-date on every aspect of the applicant’s medical condition.
 Even out-of-date tests can be the difference between an application being improved or denied, so it is important to redo tests if they may yield different results.
 For instance, angiography tests and ultrasounds can be used (and compared to previous results) to scan affected areas and measure blood flow through affected arteries.
 ABI tests are especially useful for those with PAD to measure especially constricted blood flow in the leg area.
 Depending on your diagnosis, your physician may recommend different tests to better assess your current condition.

-Tip #3: Continuously update the SSA after applying for benefits.
+Tip #3: Regularly Update the SSA after applying for benefits.

 Contacting an Attorney

 For your best chance at receiving the benefits your deserve, consider contacting a disability attorney.
 Their expertise in the field of disability benefits can give you an edge on your application, help you keep paperwork organized, and ensure the process is simple and mistake-free.